ispc/ispc/docs/ispc.rst

 Hints
 -----
 - ``uniform`` arrays in a function scope are statically allocated in ``__shared__`` memory, with all ensuing consequences.
-For example, if more all allocated than shared memory available per SMX, a linking or runtime error will occur
+For example, if more than avaiable shared memory per SMX is allocated, a link- or runtime-error will occur
 - If ``uniform`` arrays of large size are desired, we recommend to use ``uniform new uniform T[size]`` for their allocation, ideally outside the tasking function (see ``deferred/kernels.ispc`` in the deferred shading example)